aspose-words/Aspose.Words-Documentation/java/release-notes/aspose-words-for-java/release-notes-2020/aspose-words-for-java-20-4-release-notes/_index.md

 /// <remarks>
 /// <para>
 /// When the resolution of a source image is significantly lower than that of the output device,
-/// each source sample covers many device pixels.
+/// each source sample covers a few device pixels.
 As a result, images can appear jaggy or blocky.
 /// These visual artifacts can be reduced by applying an image interpolation algorithm during rendering.
 /// Instead of painting all pixels covered by a source sample with the same color, image interpolation
 /// attempts to produce a smooth transition between adjacent sample values.